kazurayam/DriverFactoryModifier/docs/index.md

 Nevertheless, it was technically interesting to develop this project.
 The `TS2` worked fine.
 So I am contented with this time of experiment.
 I would stop my hands on this project for now.

 The fact that `com.kms.katalon.core.webui.keyword.builtin.OpenBrowserKeyord` class is coded with `@CompileStatic` annotations --- this is a constraint for me.
 This makes my work very dirty.
-I do not like to publish this project because of this.
+I do not like to publish this project to the Katalon Community forum because of this.